wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.5 =
+*released 08/31/14*

+* Added several efficient new trackback spam filters to further improve speed in processing trackbacks and blocking spam, which means even lower server load and improved overall scalability.
+* Updated the text on the spam counter in the dashboard and settings page.
+Previously it said "spam comments", and now it just says "spam", since the plugin has evolved over time to block multiple types of spam.
+The counter includes all blocked spam types, not just comments: comment spam, trackback/pingback spam, contact form spam, and user registration spam.
+* Improved human spam protection.
+* Removed the M2 feature as it's an old feature that has been deprecated and is no longer needed.
+* Made several improvements to the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.4.9 =
 *released 08/24/14*